-If the idea of placing a $1 scrunchy on the end of your prized axe makes you cringe, well here’s a more expensive option that’s still less than one third the cost of the MAB String Dampener:
+If the idea of placing a $1 scrunchy on the end of your prized axe makes you cringe, well here’s a more expensive option that’s still a fraction of the cost of the MAB String Dampener:

-The $30 Gruv Gear HD FretWraps comes in a pack of three and does the same job as the $100 MAB String Dampener at less than a third the cost and you won’t ruin your image with a scrunchy.
+A $10 Gruv Gear FretWrap does the same job as the $100 MAB String Dampener at a fraction of the cost and you won’t ruin your image with a scrunchy.

 Lesson: always look for alternatives.
 A $1 scrunchy really can achieve the same job as the $100 MAB String Dampener.
 Put your money towards gear that will make a difference, don’t waste it on an overpriced scrunchy.